-On a whole, these days tourism in Japan has never looked healthier.
-At the same time, some of the country’s outlying areas have faced their own set of tourism challenges.
-Following the March 2011 earthquake and tsunami that ripped apart the Tohoku region, many of the region’s cities faced double devastation, as much of the area’s tourism industry was also heavily affected.
+Following the March 2011 earthquake and tsunami that ripped apart Japan’s northern Tohoku region, many of the area’s cities faced double devastation, as their tourism industry was heavily affected.

-Now— seven years after the Tohoku quake and two years after the Kumamoto temblor —the areas have shown an unbelievable level of resilience, and in terms of tourism plenty of the areas are back in action.
-However what they need now is an injection of tourism, which is why both areas are well worth exploring on your next Japan adventure.
+Now—nine years after the Tohoku earthquake and tsunami—the areas have shown an unbelievable level of resilience and in terms of tourism, plenty of the areas are back in action.

-The Sanriku Coast is a stunning untamed rocky coastline, a sprawling shore that stretches over 200 kilometers across the Tohoku region.
-Touching Aomori, Iwate and Miyagi prefectures facing out onto the Pacific Coast, its natural beauty is impressive in photos but amplified so much more when witnessed in real life.
+The Sanriku Coast is a stunning untamed rocky coastline, a sprawling shore that stretches over 200 kilometers across Tohoku.
+Touching Aomori, Iwate, and Miyagi prefectures facing out onto the Pacific Coast, its natural beauty is impressive in photos but amplified so much more when it’s right in front of your eyes.

 Off the coast is where you’ll find Tashirojima—aka “Cat Island”—a small rural isle about an hour from Miyagi’s Ishinomaki City.
-For breathtaking natural beauty you can’t look past the Kitayamazaki coast in Iwate Prefecture.
-Home to a number of observation decks, it’s the perfect place to view the incredible beauty of Unosu Cliff, five perfectly lined up, 200-meter-high cliffs that look like naturally crafted pieces of sculptural art.
+For breathtaking natural beauty, you can’t look past the Kitayamazaki coast in Iwate Prefecture.
+Home to a number of observation decks, it’s the perfect place to view the incredible beauty of the Unosu Cliffs—five perfectly lined up, 200-meter-high cliffs that look like naturally crafted pieces of sculptural art.

 Over its lifetime, this site has faced its fair share of natural challenges but March 11, 2011 was one of the most devastating.
-During the tsunami, entire towns along the cost were were washed away along with tens of thousands of lives (15,895 confirmed dead as of February 2018), and although it may take a while to rebuild completely, many of the roads connecting many points of interest and tourist spots were rebuilt in just months, making it relatively easily accessible.
+During the tsunami, entire towns along the coast were washed away along with tens of thousands of lives (over 15,000 confirmed dead as of February 2018).
+Many of the roads connecting many points of interest and tourist spots were rebuilt just months after the disaster, making it relatively easy to access.

 Known as the miracle pine, a 200-year-old, 27-meter-tall tree that managed to survive the tsunami became a proud symbol of the town’s resilience.
-It died 18 months after the events due to salt toxicity, however it’s since been preserved as an iconic sign of strength and pride.
-The tree stands tall now in its original position overlooking the coast.
+It died 18 months after the events due to salt toxicity, however, it’s since been preserved as an iconic sign of strength and pride.
+The artificially restored tree now stands tall in its original position overlooking the coast.

-The best way to get to the city is is to catch a bus from Sendai station to Rikuzentakata, the trip takes around three-and-a-half hours.
+The best way to get to the city is to catch a bus from Sendai Station to Rikuzentakata, the trip takes around three-and-a-half hours.

-For one of the ultimate sightseeing experiences—and one of the best places to really embrace your budding inner nature photographer—is Matsushima Bay.
-Located around half an hour from Sendai it’s considered one of Japan’s most incredible natural spots.
-The bay is home to a cluster of around 260 pine-covered islands large and small scattered along the water.
+One of the ultimate sightseeing experiences—and one of the best places to really embrace your budding inner nature photographer—is Matsushima Bay.
+Located around half an hour from Sendai, it’s considered one of Japan’s most incredible natural spots.
+The bay is home to a cluster of around 260 pine-covered islands, large and small, scattered along the water.

 One tip is to visit during dawn when the sky is sun-dyed almost psychedelic tinges of purple and orange.
 You can explore by sightseeing cruise, too.